mharen/dnd/_posts/2021-12-13-tree-of-dark-matter-part-1.md

 ## Today’s adventure

 Our adventurers find themselves in an unfamiliar village.
 Many of the houses appear to be corrupted.
-A quick investigations reveals a large tree of dark matter at the center of the village.
+A quick investigation reveals a large tree of dark matter at the center of the village.
 The corruption is spreading.

 ![tree blight]({{ "/assets/tree-blight.jpg" | prepend: site.baseurl }})